Caching¶

 Git-Pandas supports pluggable cache backends to optimize performance for expensive, repetitive operations.
 This is particularly useful for large repositories or when running multiple analyses.

-The caching system provides: * In-memory caching for temporary results * Redis-based caching for persistent storage * Configurable cache durations * Automatic cache invalidation * Decorator-based caching for expensive operations * Cache timestamp tracking - know when cache entries were populated
+The caching system provides: * In-memory caching for temporary results * Disk-based caching for persistent storage across sessions * Redis-based caching for distributed storage * Cache management and invalidation methods * Decorator-based caching for expensive operations * Cache timestamp tracking - know when cache entries were populated * Cache statistics and monitoring - track cache performance and usage

 The default in-memory cache is ephemeral and will be cleared when the process ends: